 Test of Homogeneity of Variances

 Since it is one of the major assumptions of the one-way ANOVA analysis that the variances should not be heterogeneous, Levene’s test has been employed.
 The results presented in Table 18 imply that the variances are homogeneous.
-The assertion was drawn based on the sig value, which was computed to be 0.062> 0.05.
+The assertion was drawn based on the sig value, computed as 0.062> 0.05.
 Therefore, the null hypothesis entailing the inference that variances are homogenous has been retained.

 Table 18: Homogeneity of Variances of Efficiency of Professionals Category sorted by Hospitals